An epicurean adventure to: Nepal

 Garlic paste and ginger paste

-When using fresh, you have two options: Crush the garlic and grate the ginger separately or toss them into the mortar and pestle along with the toasted fennel and cardamom seeds to create a paste.
+- Toss whole pieces into the mortar and pestle with the toasted fennel and cardamom seeds to make a flavorful paste.
 Yum!

 Greek yoghurt